kjrstory/starter-hugo-academic/content/ko/draft/spack_openfoam_co_en/index.md

 Once you execute the command, all the packages that were previously checked with the spec command will be installed, compiling them from source.
 The installation time may vary depending on the server environment, taking anywhere from several minutes to several hours.

+## Introduction to Spack Package Recipes
-The version definitions, dependencies, and variant definitions for OpenFOAM are specified in the Spack repository, not by the OpenFOAM community.
+The version definitions, dependencies, and variant definitions for OpenFOAM are specified in the [Spack repository](https://github.com/spack/spack), not by the OpenFOAM community.
-You can view the installation details in the recipe code using the spack edit openfoam command, which is written in Python and considered a Domain Specific Language (DSL).
+You can view the installation details in the recipe code using the `spack edit openfoam` command, which is written in Python and considered a Domain Specific Language (DSL).
 In the Spack community, these recipe codes are referred to as package recipes.
 Below is an example quoted from the Spack documentation:
 In summary, Spack can be defined as a tool that provides package recipes, which are self-contained language-specific representations of how to install open-source software packages.